Talks programme for 2024

 Biographical details: John Zarnecki is Emeritus Professor of Space Science at the Open University.
 He had a career of over 35 years in Space Research mostly in academia, but with 3 years in the aerospace industry.
 His involvement included such high profile missions as the Hubble Space Telescope, the Giotto mission to Halley’s Comet and the Cassini/Huygens mission to the Saturnian system.
 He was President of the Royal Astronomical Society (2016-18) and has served on a variety of national and international bodies.

-• Followed by the AGM, which all members are warmly invited to attend.
+• Followed by the AGM, which all members were warmly invited to attend.

 Share by: